samSoumyajitD/food_ai/ReadMe.md

 - **scikit-learn**: For AI-based filtering and recommendation logic.
 - **Google Generative AI API**: To enhance food suggestions based on weather and user inputs.
 - **OpenWeatherMap API**: For fetching real-time weather data.
+- **Google Places API**: To find popular restaurants for the recommended food items in the user's locality.
 - **Flask-CORS**: To handle cross-origin requests.
 - **FuzzyWuzzy**: For fuzzy matching of inputs (e.g., city names, cuisine types).